-On February 25, 2019, the Company, as part of the Company's in-process acquisition of Pure Ratios, extended Accucanna, LLC ("Accucanna"), a California cannabis dispensary licensee which shared significant common ownership with Pure Ratios (the "Common Owners"), a \$1,500 loan evidenced by a secured promissory note.
+On February 25, 2019, the Company, as part of the Company's in-process acquisition of Pure Ratios, issued to Accucanna, LLC ("Accucanna"), a California cannabis dispensary licensee which shared significant common ownership with Pure Ratios (the "Common Owners"), a \$1,500 loan evidenced by a secured promissory note.
 The note bore interest of 10% for the first six months, and 18% thereafter, and originally matured on or about February 25, 2020.
-In May 2020, in exchange for the Common Owners foregoing approximately 1.4M shares of Company class A subordinate voting stock payable as an earnout because of Pure Ratios attaining certain CBD sales milestones, the Company modified the principal balance of the note to \$890, the interest to 5%, and the maturity date to July 5, 2020, with an optional 30-day extension by written notice from Accucanna.
+In May 2020, in exchange for the Common Owners foregoing approximately 1.4 million shares of Company class A subordinate voting stock payable as an earnout because of Pure Ratios attaining certain CBD sales milestones, the Company modified the principal balance of the note to \$890, the interest rate to 5%, and the maturity date to July 5, 2020, with an optional 30-day extension by written notice from Accucanna.

-As of December 31, 2019, the Company:
+As of March 31, 2020, the Company:

-- owned and operated two dispensaries in Massachusetts, and one dispensary in each of Illinois, Michigan, and Pennsylvania. - operated two production facilities in Massachusetts and one in Illinois. - managed six dispensaries, four in Maryland, one in Arizona, and one in Arkansas. - leased real estate and sold supplies to cannabis producers in Washington State. - owned and operated Pure Ratios, a CBD products company in California that sells non-THC products throughout the United States and also partners with, or licenses to licensed cannabis producers and/or distributors to sell, Pure Ratio's products containing THC under state-licensed systems in various states.
+- owned and operated two dispensaries in Massachusetts, and one dispensary in each of Illinois, Maryland, Michigan, and Pennsylvania. - operated two production facilities in Massachusetts and one in Illinois. - managed three dispensaries in Maryland and one in Arkansas.. - leased real estate and sold supplies to cannabis producers in Washington State. - owned and operated Pure Ratios, a CBD products company in California that sells non-THC products throughout the United States and partners with, or licenses to licensed cannabis producers and/or distributors to sell, Pure Ratio's products containing THC under state-licensed systems in various states.

-The Company was previously building a cannabis manufacturing facility in Commerce, California, but has paused construction in April 2020.
-The Company intends to restart construction pending resolution of certain uncertainties regarding the COVID-19 pandemic and availability of capital.
+The Company is building a cannabis manufacturing facility in Commerce, California, but paused construction in April 2020.
+The Company intends to restart construction pending resolution of certain uncertainties regarding the COVID-19 pandemic and the availability of capital.